yclanlan/2023-Fall-ASSIGNMENT-Lan-IDM-DynamicWeb/README.md

 # IDM-DynamicWeb 23

-Code_Week00  folders are for updating my code and make it can read on github!
+'Code_Week00' folders are for updating my code and making it can be read on Git Hub!

-Following links are preview webpage host on netfily.
+The following links are preview webpage hosts on Netlify.

 -Week1 website:
 https://dynamic-web-week1-jsx-practice.netlify.app/